 Michael is executive chef at Gidleigh Park, which has held two Michelin stars for the past 14 years.
 He is also director of food & beverage at Brownsword Hotels and Michael Caines Restaurants.
-Born in Exeter, he’s long been a champion of the South West and the outstanding quality of its local produce.
+Born in Exeter, Michael has long been a champion of the South West and the outstanding quality of its local produce.
 In 2006, Michael was awarded an MBE for Services to the Hospitality Industry and AA Chef’s Chef of the Year in 2007.

 Angela Hartnett and Luke Holder.

 Hartnett and Holder’s food is out-and-out British yet comes with the much loved Italian approach to eating - where sharing and provenance is everything.
-The style is chefs’ home-cooked food not chefs’ food cooked for restaurants.
+The style is 'chefs’ home-cooked food' not 'chefs’ food cooked for restaurants'.
 Both Angela and Luke are famed for their informal, grounded style of cooking and their respect for local produce.

 Rick Stein OBE is an English chef, restaurateur, cookery book author and television presenter.
 He is best known for a love of fresh seafood and made his name in the 90's with his earliest books and television series based on his life as chef and owner of The Seafood Restaurant in Padstow.

 Phil has featured on ITV’s This Morning show for over 14 years, and is now regarded as one of Britain’s favourite chefs.
 From studying cookery at his local college, Phil has gone on to win numerous awards including The Times Restaurant of the Year and British Meat Chef of the Year.
 He secured a Michelin star and 4 AA Rosettes while working as head chef at The Castle Hotel in Taunton, Devon.
-Between his TV work, Phil has written eight books including his most recent, ‘Seriously Good Gluten-Free Cookery’.
+Between his TV work, Phil has written eight books including his latest realease, Seriously Good Gluten-Free Cookery.

 Jack was born in Cornwall and is the middle son of Rick and Jill Stein's three boys.
 Jack began his career in the hospitality industry as a kitchen porter during school holidays at The Seafood Restaurant.

 Brian Turner is one of Britain's most successful and well-known chefs.
 He has worked at, and launched, many restaurants in London; most notably The Greenhouse restaurant in Mayfair, which was a stamping ground for chefs including Gary Rhodes, Shaun Hill and Paul Merrett.
 Brian has become a successful television personality, appearing regularly on 'Ready Steady Cook'.
 He has made numerous appearances on the 'Food and Drink' programme and has also been a judge on 'Master Chef'.

 Born in Paris, France, Stephane spent his early years learning to cook traditional French dishes by his mother’s side before embarking upon a career in the culinary arts.
 It was in the late nineties that Stephane finally fulfilled his childhood dream to live near the coast and work with high quality seafood.
 He moved to Cornwall in 1998 and joined The Seafood Restaurant as head chef, which has since won ‘Best Seafood Restaurant Award’ on five occasions.

 Reza has launched his own cookery school, Chez Cartier, near Bordeaux, France.
-His book Indian Spice was published last year, winning 2nd prize in the Gourmand World Cookbook awards in the Indian section and Editor’s Pick in The Bookseller.
+His book Indian Spice won 2nd prize in the Indian section of Gourmand World Cookbook awards and Editor’s Pick in The Bookseller.
 Reza combines Indian and Western flavours to stunning effect, delivered in an informal, humorous style.

 In 2003, Simon was awarded the Roux scholarship for young chefs and went on to win the National Chef of the Year award in 2008.
-Since heading up the team at The Elephant, Simon has brought his extensive influence of traditional and world cuisine to Torbay, putting the English Riviera on the culinary map.
+Since heading up the team at The Elephant, he has brought his extensive influence of traditional and world cuisine to Torbay, putting the English Riviera on the culinary map.
 The Elephant was awarded a Michelin star in 2006 which it maintains today.

 Nick started his career with De Vere hotels in 1988 where he was classically trained under the guidance of Steve West.
 He went on to join the Royal Navy as a cook where he continued his passion for food.
-Having run pubs with his wife Amanda across the country and worked inSpainfor over three years, they have now settled inCornwallwith their 3 boys where Nick works as catering development manager for St Austell brewery.
+Having run pubs with his wife Amanda across the country and worked in Spain for over three years, they have now settled in Cornwall with their three boys, where Nick works as catering development manager for St Austell brewery.

 Tom Hunter has strong links to Cornwall having spent 5 years at the Well House Hotel, St Keyne working his way up from Chef de Partie (Pastry) to Head Chef.
 He attained 3 rosettes from the AA in 2008 and maintained these until he left in July 2010.Tom then spent from July 2010 - February 2012 at Warpool Court Hotel, St Davids, Pembrokeshire, but it is safe to say that he realised his heart belonged in Cornwall where since March this year he has been the acting and actual Head Chef at the Scarlet Hotel in Mawgan Porth.